 Grader: CSE 360: Introduction to Computer Systems U 4

 - Swarnendu Biswas, Minjia Zhang, Michael D. Bond, and Brandon Lucia.
-Efficient, Software-Only Data Race
+Valor: Efficient, Software-Only Region Conflict Exceptions.

 - Aritra Sengupta, Swarnendu Biswas, Minjia Zhang, Michael D. Bond, and Milind Kulkarni.
 Hybrid

 Static-Dynamic Analysis for Region Serializability.
 ASPLOS, March 2015

 - Swarnendu Biswas, Minjia Zhang, and Michael D. Bond.
 Lightweight Data Race Detection for Production Runs.